colorizenl/colorize-java-commons/readme.md

-The library is used in a large variety of application types: web applications, the cloud (Google App Engine), desktop applications (Windows/macOS/Linux), mobile applications (Android), command line tools, and other libraries.
+The library is used in a large variety of application types: web applications, the cloud (Google App Engine), desktop applications (Windows/macOS/Linux), mobile applications (Android), command line tools, REST APIs, and other libraries.
 In order to support these different environments the source code has to be extremely portable.

 Building
 --------